Child Support Warrants in Florida

 What you can do to avoid having problems with child support payments

-Track these obligations on your calendar or establish automated payments to ensure you never miss a payment.
-Another important step is communicating with your co-parent about any changes in your financial situation.
+Track obligations on your calendar or establish automated payments to ensure you never miss a payment.
+Another step is communicating with your co-parent about any changes in your financial situation.

 If something has changed and you’re struggling to meet your obligations, don’t wait until it’s too late to say something.
 Talk with them about the situation and collaborate to build a solution that can work for everyone involved.